-Our VPH grating technology is at the heart of everything we do.
+Our VPH transmission grating technology is at the heart of everything we do.
 Here, we share the many advantages of transmissive volume phase holographic gratings over reflective ruled gratings, and how we make the most of each one!
 With benefits ranging from superior optical performance and design flexibility to robustness and consistency, VPH gratings are ideal for applications like laser pulse compression, spectroscopy, optical coherence tomography, and astronomy.

 Each Grating is an Original

-We produce our volume phase holographic (VPH) gratings by imaging a periodic structure of high and low index of refraction regions or areas into dichromated gelatin sealed between two optical windows.
+We produce our volume phase holographic (VPH) transmission gratings by imaging a periodic structure of high and low index of refraction regions or areas into dichromated gelatin sealed between two optical windows.
 The technique was originally commercially deployed by IBM in holographic barcode scanners, but has since been adapted for use in many optical instruments, as well as telecommunications.
 This process allows us to generate very high quality diffraction gratings in volumes of 1 or 100 pieces.
 With no “master grating” to wear out, we can deliver consistent performance from one grating to the next over long periods of time without degradation from copying.
 As originals, we can also customize and optimize our gratings much more easily and cost-effectively for each application by adjusting groove density, bandwidth, polarization sensitivity, and other parameters – in multiple iterations!

 Beautiful Efficiency Curves